ksjae/KoGPT2-train/README.md

 ## Disclaimer
 The contents in this repository are for academic research purpose, and we do not provide any conclusive remarks.

+## Acknowledgements
+This research wouldn't have been possible without the TFRC program and NIPA's HPC Support Program.

 ## Citation

 ```